RancidDax/namazu.tools/top.md

 {: .warning }
 Anyone who fails to make this dodge will take **HEAVY** damage and be inflicted by a damage down debuff.

-After the dodges are resolved **Omega-F** will become untargetable and dissapear. **Final Omega** will then point a monitor at either true East or true West.
+After the dodges are resolved, **Omega-F** will become untargetable and disappear. **Final Omega** will then point a monitor at either true East or true West.
 Like before, two players must be hit by this monitor while the rest need to line up for the **first Hello World** section.

 The party will then line up as seen below: